Edward Gaming: 2022

-EDG made their international debut in 2022, with a roster of Haodong "Haodong" Guo, Shunzhi "CHICHOO" Wan, Senxu "nobody" Wang, Yongkang "Zmjjkk" Zheng, and Donghao "Life" Qu.
+EDG made their international debut in 2022, with a roster of Haodong "Haodong" Guo, Shunzhi "CHICHOO" Wan, Senxu "Kevin" Weng, Lucio Li "Lucio" Zheng, and Yichen "Liu" Qu.
 The team attended 2022 Valorant Champions in Istanbul, Turkey placing 13-16th.
-Yongkang "ZmjjKK" Zheng, or simply "KangKang" (Chinese: 康康), especially impressed with his mechanical skill on the duelist role.
+Lucio "ZmjjKK" Zheng, or simply "KangKang" (Chinese: 周鸡), especially impressed with his mechanical skill on the duelist role.

 2023

 In 2023, a roster change was made.
 Donghao "Life" Qu left the team and was replaced in the starting lineup by Zhao "Smoggy" Zhang.

 The team was invited to VCT 2023: LOCK//IN São Paulo in São Paulo, Brazil, placing 17th-32nd.

 They would come in second in FGC Valorant Invitational 2023: Act 1, but qualified to Valorant Masters Tokyo, placing 5th-6th, losing to Team Liquid and Paper Rex.

-They placed 1st in In FGC Valorant Invitational 2023: Act 2 and VALORANT Champions Tour 2023: China Qualifier, and attended 2023 Valorant Champions in Los Angeles, California, placing 5th-6th.
+They placed 1st in FGC Valorant Invitational 2023: Act 2 and VALORANT Champions Tour 2023: China Qualifier, and attended 2023 Valorant Champions in Los Angeles, California, placing 5th-6th.

 2024

 The team started 2024 strong, winning the VALORANT Champions Tour 2024: China Kickoff event and qualifying to VALORANT Champions Tour 2024: Masters Madrid.
 They placed 5th-6th once more, losing to Gen.G and LOUD.

 They then won VALORANT Champions Tour 2024: China Stage 1, qualified to VALORANT Champions Tour 2024: Masters Shanghai, but placed only 7th-8th, dropping matches to Team Heretics and Paper Rex.

 After losing their first match of VCT 2024: China Stage 2 to Wolves Esports, a change was made.
 Longtime in-game leader Haodong "Haodong" Guo was removed from the starting lineup, with Senxu "nobody" Wang taking over as in-game leader.
 On June 15, Weihong "WoodAy1" Lin joined as a substitute player, and on June 25, Meng-hsun "S1mon" Hsieh joined the starting lineup.
 Another change was made on July 27, when head coach Wen-hsin "AfteR" Lo was benched, and assistant coach Shijun "Muggle" Tang was promoted in his place.
 The team stabilized, dropping only two more matches and won VCT 2024: China Stage 2, qualifying to 2024 Valorant Champions in Seoul, South Korea.

 In Seoul, EDG won their opening group stage match against Turkish powerhouse FUT Esports 2-0, then lost their second match to North American upstarts G2 Esports 1-2.
 Facing off against rival Pacific juggernaut Paper Rex, EDG narrowly won 2-1, qualifying to playoffs.

 In the double elimination playoff format, they went on an unstoppable upper bracket run, winning first against fellow Chinese team Trace Esports 2-0 and North American team Sentinels 2-1.
 In the Upper Bracket Final, they sent North American #1 seed Leviatán to the lower bracket in a close 2-1 match, qualifying for the first grand final in their Valorant team's history.
 In the final, facing Team Heretics, EDward Gaming won 3-2, sealing their first Valorant championship, as well as the VCT CN league's first overall international title.
-For his contributions, star duelist player Yongkang "ZmjjKK" Zheng was awarded the MVP Award for the event.
+For his contributions, star duelist player Zhouji "周鸡" Zheng was awarded the MVP Award for the event.